 HIGHLIGHT DESCRIPTION Transfer to Capital Replacement reserve The municipality's available cash reserves were enough to enable a transfer to the CRR for the funding of capital projects and the co-funding of MIG projects.
 Municipal tariffs the cheapest in the Western Cape A provincial study found that Kannaland Municipality have the cheapest tariffs in the Western Cape.
 Measures are currently been taken to align tariffs to the norm in the Western Cape Province.
-Generating projected Revenue Budget on Traffic Fines Do we make money??
+Generating projected Revenue Budget on Traffic Fines The municipality do not optimally utilise the speed cameras resulting in not generating revenue.